copperdogma/project-agent/scratchpad.md

    - [x] Missing features
    - [x] Compatibility score (1-10)
 - [x] Present the top 3 repositories to the user with detailed analysis.
-- [ ] If unable to find 3 suitable repositories from the URLs in starter-repos.md, report specific difficulties and request permission for broader web searches.
+- [x] If unable to find 3 suitable repositories from the URLs in starter-repos.md, report specific difficulties and request permission for broader web searches.
+(N/A; 3 candidates identified)
-- [ ] Make a checklist in this document of what steps are needed to either a) pull and configure the chosen starter repo, or b) install and configure the chosen custom architecture.
+- [x] Make a checklist in this document of what steps are needed to either a) pull and configure the chosen starter repo, or b) install and configure the chosen custom architecture.
-- [ ] Evaluate your checklist vs the `/docs/stories.md` document to ensure you're not doing project work in the setup phase.
+- [x] Evaluate your checklist vs the `/docs/stories.md` document to ensure you're not doing project work in the setup phase.
 If you have extra detail that's misssing from `/docs/stories.md`, add it to the individual stories when appropriate.
+(Aligned)
-- [ ] If you pulled a starter repo, check its README file for a project overview and add the setup steps you find there to this checklist.
+- [x] If you pulled a starter repo, check its README file for a project overview and add the setup steps you find there to this checklist.
+(N/A)
 - [x] Configure development tools (e.g., ESLint, Prettier)
-- [ ] Set up version control (e.g., git init)
+- [x] Set up version control (e.g., git init)
-- [ ] Erase and rewrite the README.md file so it's perfect for this newly set up project
+- [x] Erase and rewrite the README.md file so it's perfect for this newly set up project
 - [x] Document the new project structure in `/docs/design.md`
 - [ ] Double check all steps are complete before moving on to the next phase